gilesbradshaw/react-flummox/readme.md

-#react with flummox & immutable.js
+#react with react-resolve & immutable.js

+I hae modified react-resolve to use communicating sequential processes rather than channels with a view to being able to send streams of data eg from websockets or from refreshes